The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

   otherwise, since no handler has cleared the cause of the interrupt event in the device yet.

-## IRQ chip drivers {#irqchip-fixup}
+## Fixing up the IRQ chip drivers {#irqchip-fixup}

-`irqchip` drivers need to be specifically adapted for supporting the pipelined interrupt model.
-The basic task is to ensure that the following `struct irq_chip` handlers - if defined - can be called from an out-of-band context safely:
+We must make sure that the following handlers exported by `irqchip` drivers can operate over the out-of-band context safely:

 - `irq_mask()`
 - `irq_ack()`